AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  </p>

  * [PayPal](https://www.paypal.com/)
-   * PayPal is an online payment platform that allows you to send and receive money around the world.
-You can use PayPal to make purchases online with participating stores when you link to your bank account through a credit or debit card.
-PayPal can also serve as a middleman between your bank and merchants to keep you payment information secure. **(BANKRATE)** Additionally, you can use PayPal to securely send money to friends and family, and receive money from others.
+   * PayPal is an online payment platform that allows users to send and receive money around the world.
+PayPal facilitates the ability to make purchases online with participating stores when you link to your bank account through a credit or debit card.
+PayPal also possesses the role of middleman between your bank and merchants to keep you payment information secure. **(BANKRATE)** Additionally, you can use PayPal to securely send money to friends and family, and receive money from others.

  <p align="center">
  <img src ="https://images.squarespace-cdn.com/content/v1/5afb255af7939254dd798bfd/1551923433422-R90BGJXE14358ITA4DRM/trip.gif" width =40% height 10%=/>
  </p>

  * [Venmo](https://venmo.com/)
-   * Venmo is a mobile app that makes peer-to-peer money transfers simple and inexpensive/free.
-Venmo is mobile-only.
-You cannot send or receive payments on a website/desktop computer, only through the app: even through iMessage.
-Venmo’s goal is to help those who need assistance with splitting checks and other situations.
+   * Venmo is a mobile app that makes peer-to-peer money transfers simple and inexpensive or free.
+Venmo is mobile-only, preventing users from sending or receiving payments on a website or computer; Users can also use the app such purposes.
+Venmo’s goal is to help those who need assistance with splitting checks and other similar situations.
 You can also use it to request money from people.

  <p align="center">
  <img src ="https://mybank.com/wp-content/uploads/Intro_Zelle_GIF_NightOut_Q221.gif" width =40% height 10%=/>
  </p>

  * [Zelle](https://www.zellepay.com/)
-   * Zelle is a peer-to-peer payment service, which allows users to digitally send money to each other.
+   * Zelle is a peer-to-peer payment service, allowing users to digitally send money to each other.
 Over 1,000 banks and credit unions are partnered with Zelle.
 This service is also automatically included with the institution’s app.
 Zelle works by linking your checking or savings account and transferring money to another U.S. bank account.
 Neither payer or payee need to be in the same financial institution as long as it has Zelle.
 Users can send money from the institution’s app or the Zelle app; that money is automatically deposited within minutes into the recipient’s bank account that they linked to their Zelle account; there are no fees.
 However, it does not work with business debit cards, credit cards, international accounts, and gift cards.
 Some banks may allow you to set up a Zelle business account, but the bank might charge a small fee using Zelle; also, consumers need to have Zelle in order to make payments.

 <p align="center">
  <img src ="https://cdn.dribbble.com/users/541128/screenshots/3349890/applepay_dribbble.gif" width =40% height 10%=/>